 Clean the area thoroughly with rubbing alcohol.
 You need to remove wax, grime, or grease so the glue can stick to the surface properly.

 Stick all the tabs on at the same time if you have several dents.
 Wait five minutes for the glue to set, then pull each in turn.

 Be patient and thorough.
-Though the process is known for its speed, that’s in comparison with traditional filling, sanding, and repainting.
+Though the process is known for its speed, that’s in comparison with the traditional filling, sanding, and repainting process.
 Professionals tell us that paintless dent repair takes half an hour or longer.
 If there’s more than one dent, it could take several hours.

 Be careful tapping down raised areas.
 Pulling irregular dents can result in some areas coming up higher than the surrounding surface.
 That’s when your tap-down hammer comes into play.
 The poly heads transmit force without damaging the paint, but you need to be careful.
 Use lots of light taps.
 Excessive force could create new dents and you’ll have to start over.

 Q. Can paintless dent repair really remove dents completely?